spencermiller6/MediaCycle/README.md

 ## ToDo

+- [ ] Reorganize classes/namespaces because they are very goofy currently
 - [ ] Support for config
   - [ ] Options for what properties are shown when displaying a list of folders, sources, or articles
 - [ ] Proper CLI features / navigation